 This is a light and durable yet stylish shoe for walking or other types of cross-training as well, designed for mild-moderate overpronators.
 This shoe can do just about anything but is ideal for me on long runs and marathon/half marathon training.

 The makings of Adrenaline GTS 20

-Having spoken with one of the developers of this update to the popular Brooks line, I learned it was modelled after the success of the Ghost 12.
+Having spoken with one of the developers of this update to the popular Brooks line, I learned it was modeled after the success of the Ghost 12:

 Viola!
 The Adrenaline GTS 20 appeared after a few years of R&D. This shoe provides exceptional stability support with "holistic" BioMoGo DNA & DNA LOFT with built-in GuideRails to support overpronation.
 It is an ideal all-around trainer for those who have overpronation or arch issues.

 All of the above combine to produce a shoe that thankfully is not overly-plush/sinking cushion, and an extremely fun ride.